5 Simple Methods To Deal With Urges And Break Bad Habits

-Do you find yourself reaching for your phone to see if you have got new messages or notifications every now and then?
+Do you constantly check your phone to see if you have got new messages or notifications?
 Find it hard to resist the urge to sleep longer when your alarm rings in the morning?
 Have difficulty stopping eating even after you’re pretty full?

 Urges arise in all sorts of ways in our daily lives, and they can control and dictate your life if you let it.